Our Board

 Mr Boo was the very first kangaroo rehabilitated at Red Box Wildlife Shelter.
 Little Boo was found one chilly morning standing helpless next to his mother’s lifeless body.
 She had been shot.
 Boo who weighed just 1800 grams and was too young to hop, would have had no chance of survival had he not been rescued that day.
 Mr Boo is now a young 5 year old buck that after returning from adventures further afield, has made his original stomping ground home.
 Here he leads a small mob of hand raised kangaroos from care to true freedom.
 Inspired by Mr Boo and his incredible intelligence, trust, strength and devotion to his mob, Nikki wanted to share Boo’s story with others in the hope that it would inspire compassion and understanding in her community for these amazing, unique animals.

-Nikki Medwell
+Nikki Hanson-Medwell

 Board Chair and Co-Founder